Journaling: reflections - 2025

 or not sounding mad

-but still being guessed as mad.
+but still being perceived as mad.

 What they don’t realize is